MilosRasic/split-demo-app-chat/README.md

 * Tests were written for components, reducers, selectors.
 Action creators are usually too simple to properly test.

 * If message log is scrolled to the bottom when a new message is received, it stays scrolled to the bottom.
 Otherwise it stays at the same scroll position, allowing user to continue reading the past message they were reading.

-## Lessons learned

-* Might have fallen prey to the premature optimization error when opting to use uncontrolled input.
-Don't have much experience with mobile performance.

-* First time implementing flex layout from scratch.

-* First time using getSnapshotBeforeUpdate()

-## Future improvements

-If this was a real long-term project:

-* Would ask backend developers to provide a WebSocket API

-* Error notifications.

-* Backend should not be turning special characters into HTML entities.

-* Would eject so that we can use CSS pre- and/or post-processors and properly load polyfills.

-* New message(s) indicator when user is not scrolled down to the bottom.
-Clickable so that it can take user to the bottom instnatly.
-Similar to how all modern chat apps do it.

-* Would consider benefits of a localized date format compared to drawbacks of probably having to add a huge library like moment and/or Intl polyfill.

-* Would ask designers for font files and size specifications.
-Also would comment that names and datetimes are too pale to be readable.

-* With a larger restful API, would abstract away the RESPONSE_REQUESTED => async request => RESPONSE_RECEIVED / ERROR flow similar to how redux-observable does it, and write tests for the abstraction.

-* Would add prettier.